hannobraun/caterpillar/cp7/README.md

 - A language that is **unapologetically dynamic**.
 Interpreted, dynamically typed, and no design considerations made to change any of that.
-Even though I'd like to create a fully interactive language with static typing and zero runtime overhead at some point, for now even thinking about this is making things way too complicated.
+Even though I'd like to create a fully interactive language with static typing and zero runtime overhead (in addition to what is required for interactivity) at some point, for now even thinking about this is making things way too complicated.
 - The language is **purely functional, concatenative, and stack-based**.
 Besides providing desirable properties, this is also as simple (and easy to implement) as it gets.